lucagoc/yoga-14APU8-linux/README.md

 ## Power profiles

-On an Arch system do not forget to install `power-profiles-daemon` to get control on power profiles.
+On an Arch system do not forget to install `power-profiles-daemon` to get control over power profiles.

 ## GPU